-The JBE must award the contract (if at all) to the Bidder whose Bid is given the highest score by the Evaluation Team, after applying any preference, incentives, or discounts.
+The JBE must award the contract (if at all) on a "lowest responsible bidder" basis or on a "highest scored bid" basis, depending on which methodology was selected in step 6 above.
+For more information about the "lowest responsible bidder" basis, see section B below.
+For more information about the "highest scored bid" basis, see section C below.to the Bidder whose Bid is given the highest score by the Evaluation Team, after applying any preference, incentives, or discounts.
 See chapter 3 of this Manual for more information regarding preferences, incentives, and discounts.